Calibration Tools¶

 specify as many of them as you like.

-Not only can individual configuration properties be updated using this function as shown in the next example, the entire configuration of a query can be updated using a CalibrationEventConfig object.
-A CalibrationEventConfig can be passed to the query like this:
+In addition to updating individual configuration properties (shown in the next example), the entire configuration of a query can be replaced using a CalibrationEventConfig object.
+Pass a CalibrationEventConfig to the query like this:

 query = calib_tools.query_update(query, calib_config=new_jet_selection)